ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Simulant
     - Race/Ethnicity
-    - Survey Modes USed
+    - Survey Modes Used
-    - Probability of Omission (%)
+    - Probability of Non-Response (%)
   * - 1
     - White
     - Mail/Online Only